 We were standing there quietly, in our own thoughts.
 I remember thinking that these shoes were still waiting for all of the victims who were murdered in different horrifying ways.
 I was shocked and moved to tears all at the same time.

 I was also wondering what Ola was thinking at that moment, looking at the shoes.
 She is a Polish Christian girl, who grew up in a completely different background, but surely in a country which has a significant history with WW2.

 After taking some photos we silently turned back, heading to meet the other Israeli-Polish pair.
 As we walked, the shoes disappeared in the distance behind us.
 Ola turned to me and in a quiet voice said: “my grandfather was a Righteous Among the Nations” (Hasid Umot Olam).

-This photo was taken while me and Ola were standing there on that day.
+This photo was taken while Ola and I were standing there on that day.